Reproductive rights and the medical establishment’s defects are debated by last month’s Shaanxi tragedy

-The case of 26-year-old pregnant woman who leapt five stories to her death in Yulin, Shaanxi province has sparked a firestorm of protest on China’s internet in recent days, making “Yulin pregnant woman jumps to death” the third highest-trending topic on Weibo by the end of the week.
+The fate of a 26-year-old woman who leapt five stories to her death in Shaanxi province has sparked a firestorm of protest on China’s internet in recent days, making “Yulin pregnant woman jumps to death” the third highest-trending topic on Weibo by the end of the week.

-The tragedy has touched off a whole tinderbox of issues, such as women’s rights, attitudes to motherhood, the parlous state of the Chinese healthcare system, its maddening bureaucracy, and worsening doctor-patient relations that results from all of the above.
+The tragedy has touched on a whole tinderbox of issues, from attitudes to motherhood to the parlous state of the Chinese healthcare system, its maddening bureaucracy, and worsening doctor-patient relations that are one result.

 On August 31, Ma Rongrong, who had been in labor at a branch of Yulin’s No. 1 Hospital, made the decision to kill herself, allegedly after hospital administrators denied multiple requests for a caesarean section to relieve her intense labor pains.

 Footage from the hospital shows Ma at one point seemingly begging on her knees in front of her family.
 The doctors’ version of events is that Ma had signed over rights to make medical decisions to her husband, Yan Zhuangzhuang, and her family had then insisted on a natural birth.
 According to surgical records released by the hospital, doctors worried that the size of the baby’s head would make a natural birth risky, and had advised on a C-section, but “family members” twice refused the request.
 Within hours, Ma had killed herself and her unborn child.

 Ma’s husband Yan denies these claims, as well as accusations that he was reluctant or unable to afford the extra surgery, saying the family owns “six cave dwellings and a car.”
 One cousin admitted that Ma did have to repeatedly beg for the family’s eventual consent, but doctors then said she was due to give birth vaginally anyway.